morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 ### Drake, again

-In [part one](https://benmorss.com/rock-theory/birth-of-the-unjazz/), we delved into the unjazz innovations in Drake’s 2013 album “Nothing Was the Same”.
+In [part one](/rock-theory/birth-of-the-unjazz/), we delved into the unjazz innovations in Drake’s 2013 album “Nothing Was the Same”.
 Now, let’s see how Drake has continued to push the harmonic envelope to the present day, both by using 🤷🏽‍♀️ harmonically ambiguous instrumentals and creating melodic ideas that we can only call… unjazz.

 #### “God’s Plan” (2018)

 In [“God’s Plan”](https://www.youtube.com/watch?v=xpVfcZ0ZcFM), Drake once again sings firmly in a scale that’s not what the track would normally imply: 🖕🏾 _singing the “wrong” scale_.
-It’s also a fine case of 🌳 _root in the voice_, [like we saw in “Day N Nite”](https://benmorss.com/rock-theory/birth-of-the-unjazz/).
+It’s also a fine case of 🌳 _root in the voice_, [like we saw in “Day 'n' Nite”](/rock-theory/birth-of-the-unjazz/#:~:text=Day%20‘n’%20Nite).

 The song is based on a distant-sounding organ which loosely defines Am<sup>9</sup> and GM<sup>9</sup> chords.
 (This organ is played a little north of A-440 tuning, so these pitches are approximate.
 And I can't hear whether that C in the first chord is really there.)

 {{<image "triumph/gods-plan-organ.png" 632>}}
+{{<audio "gods-plan-organ">}}

 This sample loosely defines a G tonality, but the chords sound as much like CM<sup>7</sup> and Bm<sup>7</sup> as they do like Am<sup>9</sup> and GM<sup>9</sup>.
 We don’t really hear what key we’re in until Drake’s vocals enter.
 This happens at 0:13, as Drake’s voice descends eight times from E down to G in the G major scale:

-{{<example "measures">}}
+{{<example "measures" "gods-plan-vocals">}}
 | | |
 | - | - |
 | E D C B | B A G |